JokinAce/YouTube-Live-Rich-Presence/README.md

 3. Start it.
 Turn it into a exe and make it autostart idk.

 # Requirements
-A YouTube API Key, Client ID and a big Brian.
+A YouTube API Key, Client ID and a big Brain.

 Python:
 1. pip install pypresence